You are viewing the global institutional website

 Sustained programming over time will be prioritized over isolated events, and institutional co-production over extractive or closed programming.

-Each territorial program will develop its own curatorial line, connected to the global axes and adapted to its context.
-The four nodes are in different institutional stages.
+Each founding chapter develops its own curatorial line, connected to the global axes and adapted to its context: diaspora, origin and territory of permanence.
+The three founding chapters operate from different institutional and territorial conditions.

 Caracas